Long seen as partners, Huntsman and Clariant seal $14 billion merger

 Like Clariant and Huntsman, several rivals have taken steps to separate businesses and some are facing questions about their strategy as the remaining core business is seen as lacking critical mass, putting them potentially in play in M&A terms.

 Among them, W.R.
-Grace, which competes with Clariant in process catalysts that speed up throughput of petrochemical reactors, split itself into two listed companies last year, spinning off GCP Applied Technologies.
+Grace, which competes with Clariant in process catalysts that speed up throughput of petrochemical reactors, split itself into two listed companies last year, spinning off GCP Applied Technologies (GCP.N).

-Ashland, whose products include resins for tank and pipe linings and thickeners for sauces and ice cream, listed its Valvoline engine oil unit on the stock exchange last year.
+Ashland (ASH.N), whose products include resins for tank and pipe linings and thickeners for sauces and ice cream, listed its Valvoline (VVV.N) engine oil unit on the stock exchange last year.

-European peers BASF, Solvay, Evonik and Lanxess have agreed multi-billion takeovers since mid-2015.
+European peers BASF (BASFn.DE), Solvay (SOLB.BR), Evonik (EVKn.DE) and Lanxess (LXSG.DE) have agreed multi-billion takeovers since mid-2015.

-A $130 billion merger and three-way split between U.S. groups Dow and DuPont is under way, while Dutch paint and coatings group Akzo Nobel AKZO.AS is fighting an unwanted approach by U.S. rival PPG.
+A $130 billion merger and three-way split between U.S. groups Dow (DOW.N) and DuPont (DD.N) is underway, while Dutch paint and coatings group Akzo Nobel AKZO.AS is fighting an unwanted approach by U.S. rival PPG (PPG.N).

-Citi and UBS advised Clariant on the transaction, while Bank of America Merrill Lynch and Moelis acted as Huntsman's financial advisors.
+Citi and UBS advised Clariant on the transaction, while Bank of America Merrill Lynch and Moelis acted as Huntsman's financial advisers.